 With that, the contents of our dreams are often filled by elements that are found in one or all of these areas of the psyche.
-As such, apart from the slice of pizza that you’ve had for dinner, you will naturally dream of things such as your shadows, or even universal symbols such as the mandala and the great mother archetype.
+As such, apart from the slice of pizza that you’ve had for dinner, you will naturally dream of things such as your shadow archetype, or even universal symbols such as chakras, the mandala and the great mother archetype.

 By understanding that our dream state is a convergence zone, these symbols are speaking to us as they tell us what we need to learn, do, or unravel in ourselves.
 By correctly interpreting the meaning of these symbols, it will be easier for us to arrive at the conclusion that explains our dreams.

 With this detour, we now have a psychological context in interpreting our dreams.
 And whereas these dreams may have varying meanings and contexts, understanding them from the lens of Hinduism doesn’t necessarily have to go against the established theories of dreams in psychology.
 Instead, this mystical viewpoint can be viewed as a support to accurately understanding dream states.

 Taking on a mystical approach, the Hinduist dream interpretation doesn’t only view such as a form of self-discovery.
 Whereas the psychological approach suggests that the vital importance of dreams rests in being able to know the deeper parts of the subconscious mind, Hinduism perceives it to be more than such.